Viktoria Tolstoy

-Louise Viktoria Tolstoy (born 29 July 1974) is a Swedish jazz singer of Russian ancestry.
+Louise Viktoria Tolstoy (Толста́я; née Kjellberg; born 29 July 1974) is a Swedish jazz singer of Russian ancestry.
 She is the great-great-granddaughter of Russian writer Leo Tolstoy.
 Tolstoy was a regular studio guest in season one of the television series Big Brother in 2000.

 She was married to designer Per Holknekt from 2001 until they divorced in March 2008.